SYNMG/SYNMG.github.io/others.md

 ### Other Activities

-* Student Membership of Institute of Finance Professionals New Zealand (INFINZ), Since Jul.
+* Student Membership of Institute of Finance Professionals New Zealand (INFINZ), Jul.
 2021 - 2024
 * Member of Massey EcoFin Club, Massey University, 2019‑2023
 * Bloomberg Facilitator of Massey EcoFin Club, Massey University, 2019
 * Outstanding Graduates in the promotion of the [College of International Education](https://gjjyxy.imau.edu.cn/info/1070/2009.htm), Inner Mongolia Agricultural University, Since 2019